MENU

 Pacific Giant

-This is a new amateur variety from Holland, which has been bred from the famous 'Dills Atlantic Giant' pumpkin.
+This is a new variety from Holland, bred from the famous 'Dills Atlantic Giant' pumpkin.

 We can't guarantee exactly how big the pumkins will be - as it depends so much on the weather and soil, but they really should be very large: we got 27.1kg in the back garden without any special care.
 Others got about 50kg!